Methodology for 100 Best Small and 100 Best Medium Workplaces in 2020

-To determine the 2019 Best Small Workplaces list and the 2019 Best Medium Workplaces list, Fortune partnered with Great Place to Work to analyze anonymous survey feedback from 126,901 respondents representing over 189,000 employees working in small- and medium-sized businesses in the United States.
+To determine the 2020 Best Small Workplaces list and the 2020 Best Medium Workplaces list, Fortune partnered with the people analytics firm Great Place to Work® to analyze confidential survey feedback representing more than 189,000 employees working in small- and medium-sized businesses in the United States.

 The remaining 15 percent of the rank is based on an assessment of all employees’ daily experiences of innovation, the company’s values, and the effectiveness of their leaders, to ensure they’re consistently experienced.